Revolutionizing the Industry

 *In the prior blog post, Byron began discussing his dream of revolutionizing the plumbing industry through his company Next Level Plumbing.

 It all began with the recognition that plumbing is an industry in need of change, and Byron will continue to share his thoughts in this post on just what needs to change, why it does, and how he plans to make it happen.*

-What’s problem with the plumbing industry today?
-Owners don’t want change and improve their methods, people don’t want to get hired into plumbing jobs, training is seriously lacking in quality, and the available technicians tend to be sub par in personal development.
+What’s the problem with the plumbing industry today?
+Owners don’t want to change and improve their methods, people don’t want to get hired into plumbing jobs, training is seriously lacking in quality, and the available technicians tend to be sub-par in personal development.
 These things together paint a picture for this industry that is not pretty.